Bait and Switch is the oldest scam in the book. Many Barefoot Writer reviews accuse the club of operating this scam.

 Barefoot Writer Free Report Scam Complaints

 These are complaints against the “9 Ways To Make A Very Good Living As A Writer” free report.
-You can download the free copy to see for yourself.

 A free eBook in exchange for your email is a legit marketing technique.
 Every company, blogger, newspaper, magazine uses this to stay connected with readers.